Stabilized Sparse Scaling Algorithms for Entropy Regularized Transport Problems: Numerical Examples

+and $\kernel$ is the kernel \eqref{eqn:Kernel} over $X \times X$ for the cost $c=d^2$.
+When an optimizer $(\pi^\dagger_i)_i$ is found, the common second marginal of all $\pi^\dagger_i$ is the sought-after barycenter.
+To solve \eqref{eqn:BarycenterPrimal} one considers again a suitable dual problem and uses alternating optimization.
+Updates corresponding to $F_1$ decompose into independent standard Sinkhorn iterations for each marginal, the update for $F_2$ couples all marginals, see \cite{BenamouIterativeBregman2015,ChizatEntropicNumeric2018}.
+The adaptations from Sect.~\ref{sec:Algorithm} remain applicable.
+A barycentric triangle computed with Algorithm \ref{alg:Full} is shown in Fig.~\ref{fig:versatBarycenter}.
 The log-domain stabilization allows to reach a lower final regularization $\veps$ as for example in \cite{BenamouIterativeBregman2015}.
-In fact, the regularization can be made so small, that discretization artifacts become detectable.
-We do not argue that this is visually more pleasing.
-However, it clearly gives a better approximation to the original unregularized barycenter problem and illustrates that with log-domain stabilization entropy regularized numerical methods can produce sharp results.
-We conjecture that there are more elaborate ways of removing the artifacts than the rather indiscriminate entropic blur.
-Truncation of the kernel is also efficient for the barycenter computation: On the finest hierarchy level, the average worst-case sparsity of the kernels was $3.5 \cdot 10^{-3}$, for the final $\veps$ it was $6.0 \cdot 10^{-4}$.
+Regularization can be made so small that discretization artifacts become visible.
+While this may not look entirely pleasing, it clearly gives a better approximation to the unregularized problem and illustrates that with log-domain stabilization entropy regularized numerical methods can produce sharp results.

-\paragraph{Wasserstein-Fisher-Rao barycenters.} Similarly one can define barycenters for transport distances with $\KL$ marginal fidelity, which includes the Gaussian Hellinger-Kantorovich (GHK) distance and the Wasserstein-Fisher-Rao (WFR) distance (Def.~\ref{def:UnbalancedTransport}).
-Primal and dual functional are given by \eqref{eqn:Barycenter} with
+\paragraph{Wasserstein-Fisher-Rao barycenters} Similarly one can define barycenters for transport distances with $\KL$ marginal fidelity, which includes the Gaussian Hellinger-Kantorovich (GHK) distance and the Wasserstein-Fisher-Rao (WFR) distance (Def.~\ref{def:UnbalancedTransport}).
+The primal functional is given by \eqref{eqn:BarycenterPrimal} with

 where $\Lambda>0$ is a global weight of the $\KL$-fidelity.
 When a primal optimizer is found, the minimizing $\sigma$ in $F_2$ yields the sought-after barycenter.
-We refer to \cite{ChizatEntropicNumeric2016} for details.
-Partial optimization w.r.t~$\alpha$ can again be done for each $\alpha_i$ separately, obtaining $\KL$ fidelity updates for each $u_i$, as given by \eqref{eqn:KLProxDiv}.
-For the $v$-update one finds
+We refer to \cite{ChizatEntropicNumeric2018} for details.
+Partial optimization corresponding to $F_1$ can again be done separately for each marginal, leading to $\KL$ fidelity updates as given by \eqref{eqn:KLProxDiv}.
+The update corresponding to $F_2$ is again coupled \cite{ChizatEntropicNumeric2018}, adaptations from Sect.~\ref{sec:Algorithm} remain applicable.